 Psychology is a popular elective course.
 Many students are curious about the way our minds work.
-We often try to ‘psychoanalyze’ each other by looking at our behavior and coming up with armchair diagnosis of our teachers and fellow students.
+We often try to ‘psychoanalyze’ each other by looking at our behavior and coming up with armchair diagnoses of our teachers and fellow students.
 However, psychology is a broad field with many sub-fields, including clinical, cognitive and developmental psychology.

 Selecting Your Topic

 Depending on your assignment guidelines, you may be asked to explore or compare and contrast topics such as gender identity and sexual orientation, the effects of prejudice and discrimination or any number of topics relating to social relations.

 As you prepare your psychology paper, you should use the APA citation style guide.
 Your teacher may ask for a different style such as MLA but the American Psychological Association (APA) specifically developed this style to reflect research, writing and citation methods used in the field of psychology.